0x6773/Credit/README.md

 ## Libraries Used

-.net Framework 4.5.1 with external NuGet json Library for writing data to file in json format Made totally in Visual Studio 2013.
+.net Framework 4.5.1 with external NewtonSoft json Library for writing data to file in json format Made using Microsoft Visual Studio 2013 and Microsoft SQL Server Management Studio 2014.
-Anyone can edit it(with my persmission :) :p ).